simple-registry/simple-registry/doc/reference/api-endpoints.md

 Query parameters:
 - `digest` - Return the existing blob (returns `201 Created`) only when the requested namespace already owns it; otherwise start a new upload session.
+- `digest-algorithm` - The algorithm (`sha256` or `sha512`) the upload will be closed with.
+The session then hashes each chunk under that one alone instead of every supported algorithm, which is what a session must do when it cannot know the algorithm before the closing `PUT`.
+Completing a hinted session with a digest of another algorithm returns `DIGEST_INVALID`, and an unsupported value returns `400 Bad Request`.
 - `mount` (with optional `from`) - Cross-repository blob mount. `?mount={digest}` requests that an existing blob be referenced by the target namespace with no body transfer:
   - With `from`: the mount succeeds when the blob exists, is held by `{repository}`, and the caller is